ericlam1114/contract-editor/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Troubleshooting

+### Supabase Connection Issues

+If you encounter `TypeError: fetch failed` errors when connecting to Supabase, try the following:

+1. **Verify Environment Variables**:
+   - Ensure `.env.local` has the correct Supabase URL and API keys
+   - Check for typos or missing values
+   - Make sure there are no spaces around the equals sign in variable assignments

+2. **Enable Vector Extension**:
+   - In Supabase SQL Editor, run: `CREATE EXTENSION IF NOT EXISTS vector;`
+   - This is required for the embeddings functionality

+3. **Network Issues**:
+   - Ensure your network allows connections to Supabase
+   - Try running the app on a different network if possible

+4. **Check Supabase Status**:
+   - Visit [Supabase Status](https://status.supabase.com/) to confirm services are operational

+5. **Verify Database Structure**:
+   - Confirm tables are created correctly with proper column types
+   - Ensure the vector dimensions match `EMBEDDING_DIMENSION = 1536` in the code

+6. **Test Connection**:
+   - Run a simple query in Supabase dashboard to verify database connectivity
+   - Check that your IP is not blocked by any firewall settings

+7. **Restart Development Server**:
+   - Sometimes a clean restart of the Next.js dev server can resolve connection issues

+### OpenAI API Issues

+If you encounter errors with OpenAI API:

+1. **Verify API Key**:
+   - Ensure your OpenAI API key is correct and has sufficient credits
+   - Check usage limits in your OpenAI dashboard

+2. **Check Model Availability**:
+   - Confirm you have access to the models used (especially GPT-4.1)
+   - If you don't have access to GPT-4.1, modify the model names in:
+     - `/app/api/patch/route.js`
+     - `/app/api/clauses/generate/route.js`
+     - Change from `gpt-4.1` to `gpt-4` or `gpt-4o` or another available model

+3. **Rate Limiting**:
+   - OpenAI has rate limits that might affect performance
+   - Implement retry logic if needed for production use